torrejonv/teranode/docs/architecture/stateManagement.md

 Upon node initialisation, all services will wait for the FSM to transition to the `Running` state (either directly or after going through a `Legacy Sync` or `Restore`) before starting their operations.
 As such, the node should see no activity until the FSM transitions to the Running state.

 #### 3.2.3.
-FSM - LRestoring State
+FSM - Restoring State

-When a node is starting up, and only if the `fsm_state_restore` setting is enabled, all services will be idle and waiting on a manual transition to the `Running` state.
+When a node is starting up, and only if the `fsm_state_restore` setting is enabled, the blockchain will automatically transition into the `Restoring` state.
+The `Restoring` state represents the node awaiting a restoration process to be completed (such as a set of node initialization processes), before it can transition to a `Running` mode

+While at the `Resstoring` state, all services will be idle and waiting on an Admin (manual) transition to the `Running` state.

 Similarly to the Stopped status, all services will wait for the FSM to transition to the Running state before starting their operations.